OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-02.md

 “As a thief is disgraced when he is caught, so the house of Israel is disgraced— they, their kings, their officials, their priests, and their prophets.

 ## Jeremiah 2:27
-They say to wood, ‘You are my father,’ and to stone, ‘You gave me birth.’
-They have turned their backs to me and not their faces; yet when they are in trouble, they say, ‘Come and save us!’
+They speak to wood, ‘You are my father,’ and to stone, ‘You gave me birth.’
+They have turned their backs to me and not their faces; yet when they are in trouble, they call out, ‘Come and rescue us!’

 ## Jeremiah 2:28
 Where then are the gods you made for yourselves?
 Let them arise if they can save you in your time of trouble!
 For you, Judah, have as many gods as you have towns.